kuzzleio/documentation-vuepress/src/core/1/guide/guides/getting-started/running-kuzzle/index.md

 # Kuzzle is now running
 ```

 Your Kuzzle is now running!
-To test it, you can explore the main HTTP API by clicking this <a href="http://localhost:7512?pretty">link</a> or by using cURL on the command line:
+To test it, you can explore the main HTTP API by clicking this [link](http://localhost:7512?pretty) or by using cURL on the command line:

 ```bash
 curl "http://localhost:7512/?pretty"